joshuaPurushothaman/ridi/README.md

 oooh, it's like we're crab raving!

-A sample of a [Salamander Grand Piano V3](https://github.com/sfzinstruments/SalamanderGrandPiano) .sfz file is included.
+Feel free to try it against something like a [Salamander Grand Piano V3](https://github.com/sfzinstruments/SalamanderGrandPiano)!